Evankhell0/sbd/README.md

 Skyblock Dungeon Mod made with ChatTriggers.
 Created by DUNGEONSDUNGEONS.

 ## Installation
 Run the command `/ct import sbd` ingame.
 Requires ChatTriggers to be installed.
+There are versions for both 1.8 and 1.21.

 ## Features
 <details>